DJI-BrainHole/pineapple/Onboard-SDK-3.0/Onboard_SDK_Doc/en/GroundStationProtocol.md

 }waypoint_mission_info_comm_t;
 ```

+ACK: `uint8_t`

-ACK: `uint8_t`, always be 0 no matter data valid or not.
-Developers should check the parameter by themselves, otherwise error code 0xEA will appear when trying to upload waypoint data.
+**Note:** The ACK of task upload is always 0.
+Developers should check the task parameter by themselves, otherwise error code 0xEA will appear when trying to upload waypoints' data.

 ### 0x03, 0x11: upload the waypoint data with certain index